draschke/my-SAP-exercises-with-VSCode/docs/config/Blogs-SAP-Com/Devtoberfest-2021-Frontend-Week-Coding-Challenge.md

 # Optimize the Devtoberfest 2021 Coding Challenge - App

- In this exercise I will show you, how we can optimize the [Devtoberfest 2021 Coding Challenge - App](https://github.com/SAP-samples/devtoberfest-2021-frontend-coding-challenge).
+ In this exercise, I will show you, how we can optimize the [Devtoberfest 2021 Coding Challenge - App](https://github.com/SAP-samples/devtoberfest-2021-frontend-coding-challenge).
 Following this SAP developer tutorial, you will learn more useful hints to optimize a Fiori UI5 app.
 For this tutorial I recommend using this [.devcontainer](https://github.com/draschke/devtoberfest-2021-frontend-coding-challenge/tree/main/.devcontainer) and you won't have to install any additional programs.
  If you have questions for setting up a DevContainer, you can follow all the steps already explained in this documentation [VS Code Dev Container for SAP HANA App development](https://draschke.github.io/vsc-sap-hana-mta-dev-env-node14x/).

 ## Preparations